wyla001/katcallnails-site/readme.md

 Kat Call Nails is a single page website for a local nail tech located in Brooklyn, NY.
 Initially, the client reached out to create a site through the Square app’s website builder in order to utilize the app’s appointment management features.
 To provide a more unique design than Square was capable of offering, I developed the site and logo from scratch.

-Here you will find the source code for the project and a link to the deployed site via Dreamhost: https://www.katcallnails.com/
+Here you will find the source code for the project.
+And here is the deployed site via Dreamhost: https://www.katcallnails.com/

 #### Project Goals: